We found 5 internists who accept Coventry Gold near Medina, OH.

-Dr. Rachel Baldi works as a general internist.
+Dr. Rachel Baldi works as an internist.
 She is rated highly by her patients.
-Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Baldi accepts.
-She attended the University of Toledo College of Medicine and then went on to complete her residency at MetroHealth Medical Center.
-She is professionally affiliated with Cleveland Clinic.
+Dr. Baldi honors Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+Before completing her residency at MetroHealth Medical Center, Dr. Baldi attended medical school at the University of Toledo College of Medicine.
+She is affiliated with Cleveland Clinic and Medina Hospital.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.